oliverwkim/oliverwkim.github.io/whatiread.md

 These are the economics blogs that even non-economists follow.

 Paul Krugman is the 800 pound gorilla of the blogosphere.
-Anything he writes will likely be linked be linked to
+Anything he writes will likely be linked to by a dozen other macroeconomics bloggers.

-Marginal Revolution
+Marginal Revolution is the other behemoth in the econ blogosphere, writing from the opposite side of the political spectrum.
+(The biggest guppy in the puddle, so to speak.)
+Tyler Cowen can always be relied on for a contrarian take.
+He seriously has his blinders on about Singapore.

+## The Historians